Association for Civil Rights in Israel (ACRI)

 |In their own words||“Committed to promoting the universality of human rights and defending the human rights and civil liberties of all, regardless of religion, nationality, gender, ethnicity, political affiliation, sexual orientation, or socioeconomic background.”|

-- Donors include: EU, Norway, Human Rights and International Law Secretariat (joint funding from Sweden, Switzerland, Denmark, and the Netherlands), Diakonia, Sweden, Christian Aid (UK), Bread for the World-EED (Germany), The Middle East Partnership Initiative (US), Germany, Oxfam, Rosa Luxemberg (Germany), Holland, and others.
+- Donors include: European Union, Norway, Human Rights and International Humanitarian Law Secretariat (joint funding from Sweden, Switzerland, Denmark, and the Netherlands), Netherlands, The Middle East Partnership Initiative (US), Diakonia (Sweden), Christian Aid (UK), Bread for the World-EED (Germany), Oxfam, and Rosa Luxemberg (Germany).

-- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, ACRI received NIS 11,631,836 from foreign governmental bodies between 2012-2016 (See chart below for detailed funding information).
+- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, ACRI received NIS 22,718,695 from foreign governmental bodies in 2012-2021 (see chart below for detailed funding information).